 I can’t remember ever seeing Serena cry, but she was blubbing away both into her towel and afterwards in her post-match press conference with former CNN presenter Phil Jones, remember him?

 Even when Serena loses she doesn’t shed a tear (in public at least) and though I’m not one for too much emotion, it was really heartwarming to see.
-Read the rest of this entry »
+FULL POST

 Andre Villas-Boas (and-REH Vil-ASH Boh-ASH) will soon become one of the highest profile managers on the planet.
 If his deal goes through, this man will soon take charge at one of the biggest clubs in the world of football, and walk into the eye of an English media storm in the process.

 Let’s get one thing straight.
 Villas-Boas is an incredibly gifted coach.
-Read the rest of this entry »
+FULL POST

 "Let's go Rory!
 Let's go Rory!"
 The chants here at the Congressional Country Club over the weekend said it all.

 There was a sense the 2011 U.S. Open would prove historic after Rory McIlroy posted a blistering score on the first day, but his play over the following days was sumptuous in quality and magnetic in attraction for golf fans.
 A fervently patriotic American crowd were charmed, amazed and captivated by the feats of the Northern Irish youngster.
-Read the rest of this entry »
+FULL POST

 It’s a grand slam of sorts already for Rory McIlroy and the 111th U.S. Open has only just begun.
 With his imperious opening effort of 65 at Congressional Country Club, he has now contended in all four Majors, and all in the space of the last 11 months.
 Despite his notorious capitulation at this year's Masters, here is a player moving to new level in his career.

 The U.S. Open is designed to find you out, to level the playing field and offer a grueling slog, where level par is the desired winning number.
 We only have to recall Graeme McDowell’s winning performance of three over par last year at Pebble Beach and his grinding closing effort of 74 (three over par) to win the title, leaving Gregory Havret, Tiger, Ernie and Phil in his wake.
-Read the rest of this entry »
+FULL POST

 Is it just me or should the United States be better at soccer?